vucina1906/MongoResumeAnalyzer/README.md

 --------------------------------

-You can also customize the app.py file and change sample job decription (predifined jobs) or skills database and also countries and customize it accordingly to your needs.
+You can also customize the app.py file to change the sample job descriptions (predefined jobs), the skills database, and the list of countries to better fit your needs.